TokynBlast/pyTGM/README.md

 # pyTGM (Python Terminal Game Maker)

 >[!IMPORTANT]
 > This version (2v2.1.1) is not truly 2.1.1, which was lost due to an accidental repository deletion.
 This is functionally equivilant of a v3.X.X release, this is technically a later release and will be versioned as 2vX.X.X going forward.
+Where semantic versioning is required, it will just be X.X.X, rather than 2vX.X.X

 pyTGM is a simplified alternative to Pygame, focusing on ASCII-based game development with additional utilities for encryption, randomization, and more.